-The Operation and Maintenance manual handed over to the school authorities should detail specific measures to be taken in order to ensure Health & Safety in the use of this system.
+(y) The Operation and Maintenance manual handed over to the school authorities should detail specific measures to be taken in order to ensure Health & Safety in the use of this system.
 This may entail treating the stored water prior to start of the new school year with an additive e.g. chlorine or iodine tablets, being added to the storage tanks.

-14. WATER SERVICES:
+17. WATER SERVICES

-Where necessary hot & cold water services and drains shall be provided to the dish washer, washing machine, tumble dryer (including condensing type) in the Servery and Staff Room.
-Local isolating valves shall be provided on the water supplies to all wash hand basins, sink units and toilets to facilitate future maintenance and replacement of fittings etc.
+- (a) Refer to DoES TGD-030.1 Guidelines on Mains Water Distribution Systems in Primary Schools for further guidance on mains water distribution in primary schools. - (b) The cold and hot water services shall be designed and installed in accordance with prevailing national and international standards with a specific focus on the prevention of Legionella in the water systems. - (c) Where necessary hot & cold water services and drains shall be provided to the dish washer, washing machine, tumble dryer (including condensing type) in the GP Room Servery and Staff Room. - (d) Local isolating valves shall be provided on the water supplies to all wash hand basins, sink units and toilets to facilitate future maintenance and replacement of fittings etc.

-15. HOT WATER CONTROLS:
+18. HOT WATER CONTROLS